-The almost 300-year-old city of Albany is full of rich history.
+Albany is full of 400-years of rich history.
 But with this colorful history comes eerie stories and tales of hauntings.
 Are they real, or have this stories been passed on for generations simply for entertainment?
-Albany Heritage Area's Educational Coordinator, Maeve McEneny, has done extensive research on these alleged hauntings and here are some of the stories she told us.
+Discover Albany's Education & Heritage Coordinator, Maeve McEneny, has done extensive research on these alleged hauntings and here are some of the stories she told us.

 Albany's Graceland Cemetery is home to one of the oldest urban legends: Hattie the Hitchhiker.
 It was a cold, rainy night when a man driving on Delaware Avenue saw a girl in a prom dress standing outside of the cemetery.
 He offers her a ride home and she obliges.
 Noticing she's cold, he also offers her his jacket.
 After he drops her off, he realizes she still has his jacket.